espocrm/documentation/docs/administration/import.md

 ## Step 2

-Setup the field mapping: how fields correspond to columns of the CSV file.
+Setup the field mapping: how fields correspond to columns of a CSV file.
 Not mapped columns will be ignored.

 In the cases of *Create & Update* and *Update Only*, you need to check fields by which records that should be updated will be found.
 For example, if you check *update by* 'Name' field, then records with the matching Name will be updated.